19bufordcarl/CarlRPG/Myth & Shadow/Foreword/Author's Notes/On Advanced Interrogation.md

 When the players capture enemies, I simply tell the players what information their captives are willing to divulge.
 After that point the players can decide whether to let them free or not.
 While a conversation building rapport with their captives might reveal more details, I make it very clear to them that no amount of torture will aid them in their information gathering from the get go.

-*An aside, this is one of my biggest problems with 5e; the **intimidation** skill, I find, leads players to conclude that they should engage in torture / torture adjacent behavior to get information.*
+*An aside, this is one of my biggest problems with 5e, the **intimidation** skill.
+I find it leads players to conclude that they should engage in torture / torture adjacent behavior to get information.*